This post is sponsored by La Espanola Olive Oil

 This is made from their organic olives.

-Flavours:cracked black pepper and wild fruit.
-Perfect blend for soft spice and mellow bitterness.
+Flavours: cracked black pepper and wild fruit.
+The perfect blend for soft spice and mellow bitterness.

 Best uses: Salad dressings, fish dishes, mayonnaise, vinaigrette dressings, use instead of butter in cake baking.
 Dipping with crusty bread or drizzled over pizza.